 - Prepare a short biography of yourself and a description of your work (one page).

 - Include a tear sheet, color copy, or postcard, or a link to a website representing the kind of work you would like to show in the Gallery.
 Please include at least three examples of representative work and when using a website, be specific on what work the committee should focus on.

 - The Committee strongly recommends that artists think deliberately about their presentation and that the artist provides the Committee with the highest quality representations possible.
 All aspects of the presentation, including but not limited to the color-quality of the examples provided, are important factors in the decision-making process.

 - Please include information on the general size of your work as well as the price range.

-- The Committee will do its best to notify all artists within 90 days if the Committee is considering them for Phase 2.
+- The Committee will do its best to notify all artists within 30 to 45 days if the Committee is considering them for Phase II.

 - If accepted for consideration by the Committee, artists will be asked to meet with the Committee and bring at least three framed/completed pieces of work for the Committee’s review.

 - All artists in Phase Two will be notified within 60 days of the Committee meeting about the status of their work.